DavisBrian/seqMeta/cran-comments.md

 ## Release Summary

-New maintainer for this package.
-Arie (the old maintainer) is no longer active in this field.
-A copy of our email exchange is at the bottom.
-I have asked Arie to email CRAN@R-project.org to verify the change in maintainer.
-As the new maintainer I have read and agree to the CRAN policies.

 This release fixes a couple edge cases which were handled incorrectly.
-One new function was added.
-The minimum R version was bumped to 3.1.0 so that we could take advantage of the 'anyNA' function.
+The minimum 'coxme' package version was bumped to 2.2-4 as it changed the definition of variance component estimates in lmekin.
+Minor changes to user documatation and examples were also made.

 ## Test environments
-* local Windows 7 install, R 3.2.1
-* local OS X install, R 3.2.1
 * win-builder (devel and release)
-* ubuntu 12.04 (on travis-ci) R 3.2.1
+* ubuntu 12.04 (on travis-ci) R 3.2.2, 3.2.3,
+* OSX (on travis-ci) R 3.2.2, 3.2.3,
 * Windows (on AppVeyor), R-devel
+* local Windows 7 install, R 3.2.2

 ## R CMD check results
 There were no ERRORs or WARNINGs.